Film: Theory and Practice MA

 Overview

-This Master’s will challenge you to develop insights into film as: a crux of modern life, a way to understand specific societies and moments, and a dynamic form of expression in a rapidly evolving media landscape.
+This Masters will challenge you to develop insights into film and film-related practices in a rapidly evolving media landscape, such as:

 - screenwriting

-- cinema management, film festivals, exhibition cultures, and marketing
+- cinema management, film festivals, curation and exhibition

-You will benefit from the input of industry professionals and practitioners.
-BAFTA-nominated, award-winning filmmaker, Tina Gharavi brings a wealth of professional experience to the teaching of screenwriting.
+You'll also benefit from the input of industry professionals and practitioners.
+BAFTA-nominated, award-winning filmmaker, Tina Gharavi brings a wealth of experience to the teaching of screenwriting.

 - Sheffield Doc/Fest